-Cyprus will only allow claims of input VAT if there are reciprocity arrangements in place, i.e. that country has similar concessions to Cyprus traders.
-Currently, reciprocity arrangements are in place only with Israel, Switzerland and Norway.
+Cyprus will only allow claims of input VAT if there are tax refund reciprocity arrangements in place, i.e. that country has similar concessions to Cyprus traders.
+Currently, tax refund reciprocity arrangements are in place only with Israel, Norway and Switzerland.